flows-network/slack-calculator/README.md

 ### Configure SaaS integrations

-After that, the flows.network will direct you to configure the SaaS integration required by your flow.
+Next, the flows.network will direct you to configure the SaaS integration required by your flow.

 ![image](https://user-images.githubusercontent.com/45785633/226888313-6e734828-f948-4e62-83fe-c26005aef445.png)